 From Scotland to Catalonia, from Crimea to Kurdistan: We need global rules on how self determination is exercised

-Most countries in the world claim to have derived through some form of national self determination.
-However, the reality looks very different.
-The overwhelming majority of nation states and their boundaries emerged as a result of wars, conquests and colonization between the 17th and 20th century.
+between the 17th and 20th century.
 This is why the call for self determination in large parts of Europe and the Middle East cannot simply be ignored by the UN and the EU.

 A history of war, occupation & suppressed self determination

-Regions like Scotland, Catalonia, Crimea, Kurdistan, South Tyrol and the Szeklerland, to mention just a few, were all conquered by force in the last few centuries and then incorporated into the increasingly centralist political structures of their invader states against the will of the local majority population.
+Regions like Scotland, Catalonia, Crimea, Kurdistan, South Tyrol and the Szeklerland, to mention just a few, were all conquered by force in the last few centuries and then incorporated into the increasingly centralist

 As our world globalize and societies become increasingly egalitarian, democratic and focused on personal self determination, collective self determination is emerging as another important aspect of modern human aspiration.
 The rise of separatist movements across the globe, most particularly in Europe and the Middle East, hast to be understood in this context.
 We will see more rather than less of it in the future.